Frequently Asked Questions (FAQs)

 There is a program called the Fee Dispute Resolution.
 The purpose of this program is to resolve disputes over legal fees between clients and attorneys without going to court.
 For more information on the process and to access the petition for Fee Dispute Resolution click here.

-Membership questions: Membership Coordinator Shaula Brannan - email@example.com
+For Membership questions, please contact our Membership Coordinator Shaula Sharp at email@example.com